 Maintaining high temperatures and short times for your searing is critical and it all comes down to what method you are using to sear it.

-Pan searing your sous vide food is the easiest method for most people.
-It's also especially effective if you have a heavy cast iron pan.
 The process of searing it in a pan is simple.
 First make sure your sous vide food is completely dry.
-Heat a thin film of oil in the pan over medium-high to high heat until it just starts to smoke.
+Heat a thin film of oil in the pan over medium-high to high heat until right before it starts to smoke.
 Add the meat to the pan, being careful of splattering, and cook for 45 to 90 seconds per side, just until the food browns.

 The oven is pretty effective for certain types of browning.
 The broiler can be used for steaks or thinner cuts and the oven itself can be turned up high to brown roasts.